sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Execute task: Upload
 - Enjoy

-If you have a LilyGo TTGo VGA32, please check the [lilygo-ttgo-vga32 branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote/tree/lilygo-ttgo-vga32).
+If you have an ESP32 other than LilyGo TTGo VGA32, please check the [master branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote).

 ## Features

-- VGA output, 3 bit (default), 6 bit, 14 bit.
-- Beeper digital output.
-- AY-3-8912 sound chip emulation (incomplete but working).
-- Accurate Z80 emulation, with enhanced timing and fast video generation.
 - Spectrum 16/48 architecture emulation without PSRAM.
 - Spectrum 128/+2/+3 architecture emulation with PSRAM.
+- VGA output, 3 bit, 6 bit (default), 14 bit (untested).
+- Accurate Z80 emulation, with enhanced timing and fast video generation.
+- Dual Z80 emulators, selectable in compile time using #defines: the precise one (JLS), and the fast one (LKF)
+- Contended memory algorithm for very precise timing on 48K, a little less precise on 128K.
+- 48K sound: beeper digital output, good PWM sound using JLS CPU core.
+- 128K sound: AY-3-8912 sound chip emulation (incomplete but working).
-- PS/2 Keyboard.
+- PS/2 Keyboard used as input for Spectrum keys.
 - Wiimote support with per-game key assignments.
 - VGA OSD menu: Configuration, architecture, ROM and SNA/Z80 selection.
 - Support for two aspect ratios: 16:9 or 4:3 monitors (using 360x200 or 320x240 modes)
-- Tape saving and loading.
+- Tape saving and loading (untested).
 - SNA snapshot loading.
 - Z80 snapshot loading.
-- Quick snapshot saving and loading (SNA, only 48K supported).
+- Quick (to memory) snapshot saving and loading (SNA, only 48K supported).
 - Internal SPIFFS support / external SD card support (only one of both, see hardconfig.h).

 ## Work in progress

+- Synchronizing video generation with CPU T-states, for allowing some tricky multi-colour modes to work.
+- TAP tape image loading (still investigating how to do it).
-- Better AY-3-8912 emulation (sound is still a little dirty).
+- Better AY-3-8912 emulation (128K sound is still a little dirty).

 ## Compiling and installing

-Windows, GNU/Linux and MacOS/X. This version has been developed using platformIO.
+Windows, GNU/Linux and MacOS/X. This version has been developed using PlatformIO.

 #### Install platformIO: